Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: Introduction

 \section{Introduction}

-The local distinguishability of quantum states, which plays an important role in quantum information theory, obtains a lot of attention from scholars since it was proposed.
-In 1999, Bennett et al. first constructed nine orthogonal product states (OPSs) that cannot be reliably identified by local operations and classical communication (LOCC) on $\mathbb{C}^{3}\otimes\mathbb{C}^{3}$ system \cite{Bennett1999}.
-They named the phenomenon that a set of OPSs cannot be exactly distinguished by LOCC as \textquotedblleft quantum nonlocality without entanglement\textquotedblright.
+The local distinguishability of orthogonal quantum states, which plays an important role in quantum information theory, obtains a lot of attention since it was proposed.
+In 1999, Bennett et al. discovered that each of two sets of orthogonal product states (OPSs) cannot be perfectly distinguished by local operations and classical communication (LOCC) \cite{Bennett1999}.
 For simplicity, we say a set of OPSs is nonlocal or locally indistinguishable if it cannot be perfectly distinguished by LOCC.
-In the same year, Bennett et al. first constructed an unextendable product basis (UPB) consisting of five OPSs on $\mathbb{C}^{3}\otimes\mathbb{C}^{3}$ system, and a UPB consisting of four OPSs on $\mathbb{C}^{2}\otimes\mathbb{C}^{2}\otimes\mathbb{C}^{2}$ system.
-Simultaneously, they demonstrated that a UPB is locally indistinguishable \cite{BennettDiVincenzo1999}.
+In the same year, Bennett et al. gave a method to construct an unextendable product basis (UPB), and demonstrated that a UPB is locally indistinguishable \cite{BennettDiVincenzo1999}.
 All of these works are of pioneering significance.

 Inspired by Bennett et al.'s works, many scholars began to engage in the research on quantum nonlocality and have achieved a lot of research results.
 Walgate et al. proved that any two orthogonal states can be exactly identified by LOCC \cite{Walgate2000}.
 Later, Walgate et al. proved that three orthogonal states on $\mathbb{C}^{2}\otimes\mathbb{C}^{2}$ system can be perfectly distinguished if and only if at least two of them are product states, while four orthogonal states on $\mathbb{C}^{2}\otimes\mathbb{C}^{2}$ system can be perfectly distinguished if and only if all of them are product states \cite{Walgate2002}.
-Divincenzo et al. pointed out that three or fewer OPSs on multipartite quantum system can be perfectly distinguished by LOCC, while four or fewer bipartite OPSs can also be perfectly distinguished by LOCC \cite{Divincenzo2003}.
-These results provide profound insights into the problem of local distinguishability on multipartite quantum systems, enabling researchers to further explore the local distinguishability of orthogonal states on more complex quantum systems.
+DiVincenzo et al. pointed out that three or fewer OPSs on multipartite quantum system can be perfectly distinguished by LOCC, while four or fewer bipartite OPSs can also be perfectly distinguished by LOCC \cite{Divincenzo2003}.
+These results provide profound insights into the problem of local distinguishability on multipartite quantum systems.